The Best Security System For Van Life

 Connect the converter to your power source (directly to your batteries, or to your fuse box).

 ⚠️ Make sure you do NOT have your power cord plugged into your base station yet.
-This is very important because you have not adjusted the converter to the right voltage yet (Step 6).
+This is very important because you have not adjusted the converter to the right voltage yet (see Step 6).
 If your power cord is connected to your base station when you plug into your electrical system, but before you’ve programed the converter for the right voltage, you can potentially send too much voltage to the base station and damage it.

 If you’re connecting to your batteries, attach a negative wire to the negative input side of your converter (the left side).
 Attach a ring terminal to the opposite end of the wire, then connect the wire to your batteries negative terminal.

-Next, connect a ring terminal to the end of the in-line fuse wire (or, you may need to run additional wire to get this to reach your batteries, and then attach a ring terminal to that).
+Next, connect a ring terminal to the end of the in-line fuse wire (or, you may need to run additional wire to get this to reach your batteries, and then attach a ring terminal to the extension wire).
 You should already have one end of the in-line fuse holder attached to the input side (left side) of the converter.
 After you attach the ring terminal to the other end, connect it to the positive terminal on your battery.

 Note: 12 awg wire should be more than sufficient for this if you’re only powering the base station, and chances are you have some extra 12 awg laying around from your van electrical system installation.

 If you’re connecting to your fuse box, connect your negative wire to the input side (left side) of your converter, and then to the negative slot in your fuse box.
-Next, do the same for your positive wire.
-You’ll want to use a 2A fuse to protect the circuit.
-However, if you have additional loads on the same circuit you will want to recalculate.

 Step 6